 Highlight at the Hong Kong Space Museum: the Planetarium

 The Planetarium of the Hong Kong Space Museum is a highlight not to be missed.
 Its projection dome has a diameter of 23 metres, making it the perfect spot to take in breathtaking views of the galaxy.
-The theatre is currently being refurbished and its reopening is planned for July 2021.
-The new projection system will be better quality and even support 3D.
-You’ll feel like you’ve actually been launched into space.
+The theatre has recently been refurbished, and features a new projection system with better quality that even supports 3D.
+You’ll feel like you’ve actually been launched into space!

 7. Universeum – Sweden